 The Company manages its capital structure and makes adjustments in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Company may issue equity or return capital to shareholders.
-No changes were made in the objectives, policies or processes for managing capital during the year-ended December 31, 2016.
+No changes were made in the objectives, policies or processes for managing capital during the years ended December 31, 2017 or 2016.